Coronavirus and high blood pressure: what you can do

 Best herbal remedies for high blood pressure

 One thing which is definitely worth considering taking right now is Vitamin D supplements.
-Vitamin D is vital not only for healthy teeth and bones but also for our immune systems.
-It’s also now known that vitamin D is important for healthy blood pressure too.
-So right now that seems like a good idea!
+Vitamin D is vital for our immune systems and is also important for healthy blood pressure.
+Not only that, but vitamin D is now thought to have a protective effect when it comes to coronavirus and COVID-19.

 You can make vitamin D naturally from sunlight but in many northern and southern countries, you cannot get enough of the right kind of sunlight (UVB radiation) for much of the year.
 And, if you’re in lockdown and can’t get out much, then you also may be limited in how much you can make naturally (indeed, the Scottish government is now recommending everyone take vitamin D during lockdown due to getting less sunshine).